GuidoPenta/GuidoPenta/README.md

 * 🌍  I'm based in Rome, Italy
 * ✉️  You can contact me at [penta@polarisengineeringspa.com](mailto:penta@polarisengineeringspa.com)
-* 🧠  I'm learning Github (no, I won't became a dev)
+* 🧠  I'm learning Github (no, I won't become a dev)
 * 🤝  I'm open to collaborate with anyone (but only on modifying readme.md, it's the only thing I can do)
 * ⚡  Metal drummer | Dad x2 | Geek | I like to speak (and i speak a lot)